Edge Developer Platform

 Project Management

-In the development environment of EdgeOne Pages, project management is a key link to ensure efficient development and smooth deployment.
-This chapter will introduce in detail how to manage Pages projects, helping you fully leverage the platform's features.
+In the EdgeOne Pages development environment, project management is a key link to ensure efficient development and smooth deployment.
+This chapter provides a detailed introduction on how to manage Pages projects, helping you fully utilize the platform's features.

 Note:

-Projects on Pages represent applications you deploy from a single Git repository to the platform.
+Projects on Pages represent applications you deploy to the platform from a single Git repository.
 Each project can have multiple deployments: one production deployment and multiple preview deployments.

 Project List